RossieJimenez/House-Price-Prediction-Project/README.md

 ### Exploratroy Data Analysis (EDA)

 We performed extensive Exploratory Data Analysis (EDA) to understand the underlying patterns and relationships in the dataset.
 The EDA was divided into three main parts:

-##
-1. Univariate Analysis: Examined individual features in the dataset to understand their distributions and detect any anomalies.
+1. **Univariate Analysis**: Examined individual features in the dataset to understand their distributions and detect any anomalies.

-2. Bivariate Analysis: Analyzed relationships between pairs of features to identify correlations and potential predictors for housing prices.
+2. **Bivariate Analysis**: Analyzed relationships between pairs of features to identify correlations and potential predictors for housing prices.

-3. Multivariate Analysis: Explored interactions between multiple features simultaneously to uncover complex relationships.
+3. **Multivariate Analysis**: Explored interactions between multiple features simultaneously to uncover complex relationships.

 ### Machine Learning Approach